AJORGEST/vpn-client-to-site-aws/README.md

 # Create a simple AD instance

 * Type Directory Service into the top searchbox and open the directory services console in a new tab.
-Or use directly open via https://console.aws.amazon.com/directoryservicev2/identity?region=us-east-1#!/directories **Click Set up Directory**
+* Acesse Or use directly open via https://console.aws.amazon.com/directoryservicev2/identity?region=us-east-1#!/directories
+* **Click Set up Directory**
-Select Simple AD and click Next
+* Select Simple AD and click Next
 Choose Small (this is a demo, for larger deployments you might pick large, or chose alternative methods of authentication) Pick a Directory DNS Name, i'll use corp.animals4life.org Pick a Directory NetBIOS name, i'll use CORP